 We tested whether foraging behaviour changed with experience, and compared the success of generalists vs specialists, using a multivariate, double-hierarchical generalized linear model (MDHGLM) (Lee and Nelder 2006, Westneat et al. 2014, Cleasby et al. 2015, Mitchell et al. 2016, O’Dea et al. 2022).
 We categorized the predators by their experience based on the number of matches they played (i.e. their cumulative experience).
 We assigned the status of “novice” to any predator-player that had a cumulative experience below 100 matches.
 For example, a predator player that played 500 matches in total would be labelled as a novice in its first 100 matches.
 Following this logic, we labelled predators as “intermediate” hunters when they had a cumulative experience between 100 and 299 and matches.
 For the third and last group, we defined predators as “advanced” hunters when they had a cumulative experience equal or above 300, with a maximum of 499 cumulated matches.

 For each level of experience (i.e. novice, intermediate, advanced), the model estimated the mean speed of every individual (which we call the mean part of the model) and, by using a heterogeneous structure of the residuals, the intra-individual standard deviation of speed for every individual (which we call the dispersion part of the model).
-Thus, in the mean part of the model, we could estimate among individual differences in the foraging tactic used by predators (i.e. fast or slow), while in the dispersion part of the model, we could estimate among individual differences in foraging specialization/flexibility (i.e. intra-individual variability).
+Thus, in the mean part of the model, we could estimate among individual differences in the foraging tactic used by predators (i.e. along the slow-fast continuum), while in the dispersion part of the model, we could estimate among individual differences in foraging specialization/flexibility (i.e. intra-individual variability).
 We followed the same structure for the preys’ speed to estimate among individual differences in the mean and standard deviation of speed of the prey encountered by predators.
 For hunting success, we only modeled the mean part of the equation to estimate among individual differences in mean hunting success.
 For the predator and the prey’s speed, we controlled for the average rank of the prey that they encountered on both the mean and dispersion part of the equation.
 The ranking system in DBD was implemented by the company to pair players in a match based on their skill (https://deadbydaylight.fandom.com/wiki/Rank).
-We used the mean rank of the four prey and applied a square-root transformation.
+We used the mean rank of the four prey as proxy for prey skills and applied a square-root transformation.
 For the predator’s hunting success, we controlled for the square-root of the duration of the match.

 We estimated the correlation between the individual random effect on the mean and on the dispersion within each trait (e.g. corσidm pred σidd pred) and among each trait (e.g. corσidm pred σidd prey) within a level of experience.
 In the first case, this allows us to assess, for example, whether predators that are on average slower/faster are more specialized or flexible.
-In the second case, the correlations enables us to estimate, for example, whether predators that encountered prey that were faster/slower adopted a slower/faster (or more specialized/flexible) tactic, or if slower/faster predators had lower/greater hunting success.
+In the second case, the correlations enables us to estimate, for example, whether predators that encountered prey that were faster/slower adopted a slower/faster (or more specialized/flexible) tacticthe, or if slower/faster predators had lower/greater hunting success.
 We also evaluated these correlations among the different levels of experience (e.g. corσidm pred novice σidd pred intermediate).
 The latter “character-state” approach (Via and Lande 1985, Via et al. 1995), enables us to investigate whether predators express similar behaviours across each of three developmental stages.

 The full model has the following form, with each equation repeated three times (i.e. one for each level of experience) :